zhossainny/var-api/README.md

 ### Requirements
 - Java 17+
 - No Maven installation needed (uses Maven Wrapper)
-- If java 17 does NOT exist then build and run using following command after changing <java.version>11</java.version> in POM.xml
+- If java 17 does NOT exist then build and run using following command after changing to any version i.e: <java.version>11</java.version> in POM.xml
 ```bash
 ./mvnw clean package
 java -jar target/var-api-1.0.0.jar